JSJ decompositions and polytopes for two-generator one-relator groups: JSJ-theory and algebraically hyperbolic groups

 \subsection{Two-generated groups}

-We now consider two-generated groups.
-Firstly, we define \emph{the} \Z{}-JSJ decomposition of a two-generated one-ended RG group, and of a two-generator one-relator group with torsion; this is Convention \ref{conv:JSJ}, but we require a result first which justifies the word ``the'', above.
-We then prove a result which allows us to determine if a given splitting is, in fact, the \Z{}-JSJ decomposition of such an RG group.
+We now apply the above results and discussions to the \Z{}-JSJ decompositions of one-ended two-generator \CSA{} groups.
+In particular, we prove both existence and uniqueness of \Z{}-JSJ decomposition for these groups, and classify their structure (see Proposition \ref{prop:JSJsEverywhere}).
+This lets us define, in Convention \ref{conv:JSJ}, \emph{the} \Z{}-JSJ decomposition of a one-ended two-generator \CSA{} group, and of a two-generator one-relator group with torsion.
+Theorem \ref{thm:KWquote} then allows us to readily determine if a given splitting is, in fact, the \Z{}-JSJ decomposition of such a \CSA{} group.

+\p{Existence} We prove existence of \Z{}-JSJ decompositions by applying Lemma \ref{lem:CSAJSJtree} to the following lemma.
+The proof of the lemma uses the canonical JSJ tree $T$ of $G$ \cite[Theorem 9.5]{Guirardel2017JSJ} which we previously used in the proof of Lemma \ref{lem:CSAJSJtree}.
+However, here we have no restriction on flexible vertices so our description changes slightly: The canonical JSJ tree $T$ is a bipartite tree with vertex set $V_0(T)\sqcup V_1(T)$, where $V_0(T)$ consists of rigid and flexible vertices, and $V_1(T)$ consists of elementary vertices.